cerminar/ntuple-analysis/README.md

 #### - How can you read ntuple branches or create derived branches?

-The list of branches to be read and converted to `Awkward Arrays` format is specified in the module
+The list of branches to be read and converted to `Awkward Arrays` format is specified in the module.

 [collections](python/collections.py)

 Instantiating an object of class `DFCollection`.
 What is actually read event by event depends anyhow on which plotters are actually instantiated (collections are read on-demand).

-#### - How can you select a subset of object collection?
+#### - How can you select a subset of an object collection?
 Selections are defined as strings in the module:

 [selections](python/selections.py)

 Different collections are defined for different objects and/or different purposes.
-The selections have a `name` whcih is used for the histogram naming (see below).
+The selections have a name,whichh is used for the histogram naming (see below).
 Selections are used by the plotters.
 Selections can be combined and retrieved via regular expressions in the configuration of the plotters.

 ### - How can you add a new plotter?

-The actual functionality of accessing the objects, filtering them according to the `selections` and filling `histograms` is provided by the plotter classes defined in the module:
+The actual functionality of accessing the objects, filtering them according to the `selections`, and filling histograms is provided by the plotter classes defined in the module:

 [plotters](python/plotters.py)

-Basic plotters are already available, most likely you just need to instantiate one of them (or a collection of them) using the `DFCollection` instance you are interested in.
+Basic plotters are already available; most likely, you just need to instantiate one of them (or a collection of them) using the DFCollection instance you are interested in.
 Which collection is run for which sample is steered by the configuration file.

-The plotters access one or more collections, select them in several different ways, book and fill the histograms (see below).
+The plotters access one or more collections, select them in several different ways, book them, and fill in the histograms (see below).

 ### - How can you add a new histogram?
 Histograms are handled in the module:

 [l1THistos](python/l1THistos.py)

-There are different classes of histograms depending on the input object and on the purpose.
-To add a new histogram to an existing class it is enough to add it in the corresponding constructor and in the `fill` module.
+There are different classes of histograms depending on the input object and the purpose.
+To add a new histogram to an existing class, it is enough to add it in the corresponding constructor and in the `fill` module.
 The writing of the histos to files is handled transparently.

 The histogram naming follows the convention:
 `<ObjectName>_<SelectionName>_<GenSelectionName>_<HistoName>`